 Never use a recovery strap when winching due to the excessive energy that can be released if the winch cable breaks.
 This can result in SEVERE INJURY or DEATH.
-See the Shock Loading section on page 134.
+See the Shock Loading section on page 109.

-b.
 Never hook the winch cable back onto itself.
 This will damage the winch cable and may result in winch cable failure.

 Replace the winch cable at the first sign of damage to prevent SEVERE INJURY or DEATH in the event of failure.
-For your safety, always replace POLARIS winch parts (including the cable) with genuine POLARIS replacement parts available at your authorized POLARIS dealer.
+For your safety, always replace POLARIS winch parts (including the cable) with genuine POLARIS replacement parts available at your authorized POLARIS dealer, or other qualified dealer.

-- c.
-If possible, keep the winch cable aligned with the centerline of the winching vehicle.
-This will help the spooling of the winch cable and reduce the load on the fairlead. - d.
-If freeing a stuck vehicle by attaching to a tree, use an item such as a tow strap to avoid damaging the tree during winch operation.
+- If possible, keep the winch cable aligned with the centerline of the winching vehicle.
+This will help the spooling of the winch cable and reduce the load on the fairlead. - If freeing a stuck vehicle by attaching to a tree, use an item such as a tow strap to avoid damaging the tree during winch operation.
 Sharp cables and chains can damage and even kill trees.
-Please remember to TreadLightly® (treadlightly.org). - e.
-Before operating the winch, be sure that the safety latch on the winch cable hook is fully seated when the load is attached.
+Please remember to TreadLightly® (treadlightly.org). - Before operating the winch, be sure that the safety latch on the winch cable hook is fully seated when the load is attached. - Never operate your winch with a damaged hook or latch.
+Always replace damaged parts before using the winch.

-- f.
-Never operate your winch with a damaged hook or latch.
-Always replace damaged parts before using the winch. - 5.
-Never remove the hook strap from the hook. - 6.
+- 5. Never remove the hook strap from the hook. - 6.
 Release the winch clutch and pull out the winch cable. - 7.
 Pulling out as much cable as possible maximizes the winch's pulling capacity.
 Always be sure that at least five (5) full turns of winch cable are wrapped around the winch drum at all times.
-The friction provided by this wrapped cable allows the drum to pull on the winch cable and move the load.

-- 8. Read and adhere to the following information for winch damping to ensure safe winch use. - a.
+The friction provided by this wrapped cable allows the drum to pull on the winch cable and move the load. - 8.
+Read and adhere to the following information for winch damping to ensure safe winch use. - a.
 In order to absorb energy that could be released by a winch cable failure, always place a "damper" on the winch cable.
-A damper can be a heavy jacket, tarp, or other soft, dense object.
+A damper can be heavy jacket, tarp, or other soft, dense object.
 A damper can absorb much of the energy released if a winch cable breaks when winching.
-Even a tree limb can help as a damper if no other items are available to you. - b.
-Lay the damper on top of the mid-point of the winch cable length that is spooled out. - c.
-On a long pull, it may be necessary to stop winching so that the damper can be repositioned to the new mid-point of the winch cable.
-Always release the tension on the winch cable before repositioning the damper. - d.
-Avoid being directly in line with the winch cable whenever possible.
-Also, never permit others to stand near or in line with the winch cable during winch operation. - 9.
-Never hook the winch cable back onto itself.
-This will damage the winch cable and may result in winch cable failure. - 10.
-Never use straps, chains or other rigging items that are damaged or worn.
+Even a tree limb can help as a damper if no other items are available to you.